The purpose of the appointment

 We can do this by reviewing a CV, application, cover letter or personal statement that you are working on.
 We can offer feedback and suggestions for improving upon what you have done.
 We can help you to understand how you can fine-tune and tailor your applications to different jobs.
 Or we can help you to start the process of creating a CV or application from scratch by encouraging you to reflect and draw on the experiences you have.

 What to expect from an appointment

-An Applications adviser can help you with a range of issues relating to making applications.
-The following list is not exhaustive but can give you an idea about some of the things an Adviser can help you with.
+An Applications Adviser can help you with a range of issues relating to making applications.
+The following list is not exhaustive but can give you an idea about some of the things an Applications Adviser can help you with.

-- Provide feedback on one draft document - either CV, cover letter or personal statement
+- Provide feedback on one draft document, e.g. a CV, cover letter or personal statement.

 Having multiple appointments

-Our CV and application advice appointments are extremely popular.
-During Semester One, there are restrictions on how many appointments you can book.
+Our CV and Application Advice appointments are extremely popular.
+During Semester One, there may be restrictions on how many appointments you can book.